cameronism/Cameronism.Json/README.md

 ## JSON types from .NET types

-No deserialization (use JIL or Newtonsoft)
+No deserialization (use Jil or Newtonsoft)

 - string
 	- from `System.String`